hyphanet/plugin-WebOfTrust/STYLE.md

 - Excess whitespace may be introduced inside of statements to make their meaning more apparent, see [General conduct](#general-conduct) for an example.
   To ensure this manually chosen indentation is not destroyed, the **usage of automated code formatters upon pre-existing code is disallowed**.
+  In practice this means: Use your IDE to format code as you write the code and thus immediately review the formatting - but refrain from auto-formatting code afterwards for the mere sake of auto-formatting code.

 ## Git